Latest software and HPC training

 The water resources that are critically important for energy production, human use, agriculture, and ecosystem health are under increasing pressure from growing demand, land-use change, and Earth system change.
 Those stresses on our water supply are largely transmitted through the Nation’s watersheds.

 The Environmental System Science (ESS) program within the U.S. Department of Energy is advancing a robust, predictive understanding of how watersheds function and respond to perturbations as integrated hydrobiogeochemical systems.
-By tightly integrating observations, experiments, and modeling, SBR advances systems-level understanding of how watersheds function and translates that understanding into advanced science-based models of watershed systems.
+By tightly integrating observations, experiments, and modeling, ESS advances systems-level understanding of how watersheds function and translates that understanding into advanced science-based models of watershed systems.

 The outcomes of the IDEAS-Watersheds project will significantly enhance our capabilities and scientific productivity in computational watershed science, thus advancing ESS toward its overarching goal of predictive understanding of how watershed hydrobiogeochemical processes function.